stacks-network/docs/src/pages/write-smart-contracts/principals.md

 For convenience, smart contracts may write a contract's identifier in the form `.contract-name`.
-This will be expanded by the Clarity interpreter into a fully-qualified contract identifier that corresponds to the same publishing address as the contract it appears in.
+This will be expanded by the Clarity interpreter into a fully qualified contract identifier that corresponds to the same publishing address as the contract it appears in.
 For example, if the same publisher address, `SZ2J6ZY48GV1EZ5V2V5RB9MP66SW86PYKKQ9H6DPR`, is publishing two contracts, `contract-A` and `contract-B`, the fully